Where Am I?

 Oh man, what a whirlwind month it has been.

-I’ve been posting my writings a bit out of order, so you may be a bit confused as to where I’m at – literally and project-wise – so here’s the scoop.
+I’ve been posting my writings a bit out of order, so you may be a bit confused as to where I’m at, geographically and project-wise, so here’s the scoop.

-I had intended to shuffle on over to Bogota next, spending a few days there before flying up to Florida, but there was a badly-timed (for me, anyway) transportation strike in Peru while I was there and though I was hoping to have the opportunity to bribe some kind of official while in South America, because to the violence that can sometimes occur during this kind of strike in Peru I opted instead to wait it out and, when that didn’t work, just fly directly from Lima to Florida.
+I had intended to shuffle on over to Bogota next, spending a few days there before flying up to Florida, but there was a badly-timed (for me, anyway) transportation strike in Peru while I was there, and though I was hoping to have the opportunity to bribe some kind of official while in South America, because to the violence that can sometimes occur during this kind of strike in Peru, I opted instead to wait it out and, when that didn’t work, just flew directly from Lima to Florida.

 Why Florida?
 My sister lives in Florida!
 I had a great time visiting her and spending a few days living in the comfort of a retirement community (seriously) and enjoying her company and that of my parents (who flew down from Missouri for the occasion).

-Next I mosied over to Los Angeles to visit with some friends and clients.
+Next, I moseyed over to Los Angeles to visit with some friends and clients.
 I didn’t get to see everyone I wanted to see, but I had a great time with those I was able to meet up with.

-With only a few days left in LA I ended up getting a call that changed my plans completely and resulted in my flying out to New York for a week, a decision that was a bit pricey but DEFINITELY worth it.
-I’ll be posting something more thorough about this soon so I’ll spare you the details at the moment, but I will say this: I met Seth Godin while there. *cue chorus of angeles*
+With only a few days left in LA I ended up getting a call that changed my plans completely and resulted in my flying out to New York for a week; a decision that was a bit pricey but definitely worth it.
+I’ll be posting something more thorough about this soon, so I’ll spare you the details at the moment, but I will say this: I met Seth Godin while there. *cue chorus of angels*

-After a freezing but excellent time in NYC, I flew back to LA for a few more days where I stayed with a good friend from college who is about to undertake his own Exile (and met a gal who is taking a WOOFFING approach to the Exile model, which looks to be pretty dang cool) and then hopped a flight down to Melbourne, Australia where I am now.
+After a freezing but excellent time in NYC, I flew back to LA for a few more days, where I stayed with a good friend from college who is about to instigate his own exile (and met a gal who is taking a WOOFFING approach to the exile model, which looks to be pretty dang cool).
+I then hopped a flight down to Melbourne, Australia where I am now.